|

 and dirty walls and windows

-where a dark skinned man with a red bindu mark on his forehead
+where a dark-skinned man with a red bindi mark on his forehead

 and bright white shining teeth is singing in ancient Tamil

-reading off a tiny script no more that 1/8” high
+reading off a tiny script no more than 1/8” high

-at the direction of a Chola King this text was
+at the direction of a Chola King, this very text

 translated into ancient Tamil, the South Indian language

-The writing is etched in black ink on a palm leaf
+The writing was etched in black ink on a palm leaf

 who last and ignorantly burned and destroyed much of the library